-Tab Table 8 - Proposed New RPRR Recommendations App Applicable to C&W/Columbus in all MS (except where noted otherwise) No. Relevant Market Proposed RPRR #5 Broadband Internet Access at a Fixed Location Applicability: Grenada, St. Lucia and St. Vincent and the Grenadines Basic Broadband Offer ("BBO") Obligation: Applicable in Grenada, Saint Lucia and St. Vincent and the Grenadines Mandated Basic Broadband Offer Characteristics: service must be available on a standalone basis offered with unlimited monthly usage minimum download / upload speeds of 10 Mbps / 1Mbps, respectively the monthly retail price ceiling of \$99 (VAT included) service would be available to new and existing customers customers would have the flexibility to change broadband service plan without penalty Additional Regulatory Obligations: Harmonization obligations across all three MS: BBO Availability Harmonization: a basic fixed broadband service offer meeting the established Basic Broadband Offer characteristics must be made available in all MS BBO Price Harmonization: The highest monthly rate (VAT included) for the Basic Broadband Offer must be no more than 10% higher than the lowest monthly rate standalone basic fixed broadband service in any other MS #6 Domestic Private Leased Circuits No price cap constraints or additional regulatory options on retail DPLC services #7 International Private Leased Circuits No price cap constraints or additional regulatory options on retail IPLC services #8 Data Services No price cap constraints or additional regulatory options on retail data services
+Tab Table 8 - Proposed New RPRR Recommendations App Applicable to C&W/Columbus in all MS (except where noted otherwise) No. Relevant Market Proposed RPRR #5 Broadband Internet Applicability: Grenada, St. Lucia and St. Vincent and the Grenadines Access at a Fixed Location Basic Broadband Offer ("BBO") Obligation: Lovaton Applicable in Grenada, Saint Lucia and St. Vincent and the Grenadines Mandated Basic Broadband Offer Characteristics: • service must be available on a standalone basis • offered with unlimited monthly usage minimum download / upload speeds of 10 Mbps / 1Mbps, respectively the monthly retail price ceiling of \$99 (VAT included) the monthly retail price ceiling of \$99 (VAT included) service would be available to new and existing customers customers would be available to new and existing customers customers would have the flexibility to change broadband service plan without penalty Additional Regulatory Obligations: Harmonization obligations across all three MS: • BBO Availability Harmonization: a basic fixed broadband service offer meeting the established Basic Broadband Offer characteristics must be made available in all MS • BBO Price Harmonization : The highest monthly rate (VAT included) for the Basic Broadband Offer must be no more than 10% higher than the lowest monthly rate standalone basic fixed broadband service in any other MS #6 Domestic Private No price cap constraints or additional regulatory options on retail DPLC services Leased Circuits The price exp constraints of additional regulatory options on retain 2120 services #7 International Private Leased Circuits • No price cap constraints or additional regulatory options on retail IPLC services #8 Data Services • No price cap constraints or additional regulatory options on retail data services L